 Different subspecies of deer live throughout the country.
 This is one of the main reasons why they range in size.
 Some subspecies can weigh less than 100 pounds, while others can weigh several hundred pounds.

 The climate, their diet, and many other factors influence their size.
 It’s fair to say that these things also have a significant impact on their size and lifespan.

 What’s the lifespan of deer?
 Intensive research shows that their lifespan can range from two to ten years.

 The Ascension of the Deer

 Contrary to popular belief, deer were scarce on this continent at one point in time.
-Despite being the favorite meal for savvy predators like mountain lions and bears, deer managed to do well for themselves.
+Nevertheless, deer managed to do well despite being the favorite meal for savvy predators like mountain lions and bears.

 At the end of the day, their success is linked to the development of our country.
 Early settlers were interested in expanding their territory, so they did not hesitate to cut down trees.
 They also killed the predators that enjoyed having deer for dinner.